 The maximum trips by type and peak total construction ADT estimates are presented for each alternative in the following alternative specific sections.
 The reported maximum ADT values for each alternative represent the maximum ADT estimated for worker commutes, equipment deployment, equipment withdrawal, or haul truck trips in any given week over the entire construction duration of the project.
 These maximum values for each trip type (purpose) are independent maximums and do not necessarily occur in the same week during the construction schedule.
 When an alternative involves multiple construction areas that trips would be made to/from, maximum ADT values by trip purpose are reported for each construction area separately (to facilitate comparison to traffic levels on these different routes expected under the No Action Alternative).
-Additionally, the peak ADT values experienced at each construction area are reported.
-The peak total ADT values should generally be considered conservative because the primary contributor to construction traffic is dump trucks, which will only be active during certain phases.
+Additionally, the peak ADT values should generally be considered conservative because the primary contributor to construction traffic is dump trucks, which will only be active during certain phases.
 Therefore, the ADT to each site on most days (e.g., days or phases without hauling activity) would be much lower than the peak ADT values reported below.

-&lt;sup>1 Peak ADT values represent the highest total ADT expected for a site (total across all trip purposes) in any single week across all weeks in the entire construction schedule.
+33 Peak ADT values represent the highest total ADT expected for a site (total across all trip purposes) in any single week across all weeks in the entire construction schedule.